krishnaacc123/krishnaacc123/README.md

 ### 🎨 Featured Projects

 #### **[WorkSpan](https://workspan.netlify.app/)** - Focus Time Tracker
-A minimalist productivity app with a sleek retro UI that helps you track and analyze your work focus sessions.
+A minimalist productivity app with a sleek retro UI that helps you track and analyze your work focus sessions. **Vibe-coded** for a rapid, creative build experience.

 **Key Features:**
 - ⏱️ Simple focus time logging with intuitive interface
 - 📊 Insights dashboard to visualize productivity patterns
 - 🎯 Track work sessions and identify distraction patterns
 - ⚡ Built with React & Tailwind CSS for a swift, responsive experience
+- 🎵 Developed through vibe coding - fast, creative, and flow-state driven

 **Impact:** Helps users understand their work habits and optimize their focus time through data-driven insights.